XcooBee/xcoobee-php-sdk/README.md

 ### response

 standard JSON response object
 - status 200 if success:
     - data will contain the number of deleted subscriptions
 - status 400 if error

-## triggerEvent(type, [config])
+## triggerEvent(type[, config])

 trigger test event to configured campaign webhook.
 The structure will be the same as real event (with encrypted payload and hmac signature).
 Also you will receive `XBEE-TEST-EVENT` header, which indicates that event is test.
 If campaign webhook is not configured, you'll receive an error.

 options:

 ```
 type   => name of event